How Much Does Soil Testing Cost?

 Our Soil Testing Costs and Services Explained

-What does a soil test include? - Our soil contamination testing service for the disposal of soil waste will involve a waste classification test that determines whether soil is hazardous or not by analysing it for inorganic heavy metal contaminants (e.g. lead, cadmium, mercury etc.) and organic chemicals such as TPHs, found in crude oil, and PAHs, released from burning fossil fuels.
+What does a soil test include? - We offer a fully bespoke soil testing service that can include testing of a huge range of contaminants in soils.
+For the disposal of soil waste, our soil contamination testing service will involve a waste classification test that determines whether soil is hazardous or not by analysing it for inorganic heavy metal contaminants (e.g. lead, cadmium, mercury etc.) and organic chemicals such as TPHs, found in crude oil, and PAHs, released from burning fossil fuels.
 Heavy metals at high concentrations can be highly damaging to the environment and human health, particularly metals like lead, and organic chemicals remain present in the environment for so long that they will continue to be an issue if they are not identified and taken care of.
 The pH of the soil is also measured.

-For contaminated land investigations the testing may be more bespoke but is likely to include mostly the same elements.
-It is also important to note that for a contaminated land investigation, a Phase 1 Preliminary Risk Assessment will be necessary in order to appropriately sample soil.
+For contaminated land investigations the testing may be more bespoke and will be determined by a prior assessment of the potential risks likely to be present at a site but is likely to include mostly the same elements.
+As this service is usually more specific and required due to observed risks to a site, a contaminated land investigation will always require a Phase 1 Preliminary Risk Assessment to be carried out first in order to appropriately sample soil.

 WAC testing - For soil waste disposal we can also conduct a WAC test, however, please note that a waste classification test must be done before a WAC test as a WAC test alone does not provide the waste disposal company with enough information to determine the landfill class.